 Of those who responded, Mr. Larry Sue had the time to undertake this project.
-Based on the producer's preferences for including lower bass bells, Mr. Sue was provided with pdf copies of the music from the hymnals used to record the hymns, plus mp3s of the vocal recordings.
-Mr. Sue put together arrangements that included the use of Bells and Chimes in the lower octaves.
+Mr. Sue was provided with pdf copies of the music from the hymnals used to record the hymns, plus mp3s of the vocal recordings.
+Mr. Sue put together arrangements that included the use of Bells and Chimes.

 Thus, the impediment of arrangements as accompaniments in the keys of the hymns was addressed.